Differences Between WordPress vs HTML

 By looking at the above facts, one can understand that WordPress is certainly a good choice to go for and probably that is the reason so many websites are using it.
 But that’s not the ultimate truth, the ultimate question that one should ask oneself before making a choice is the actual use case.
 While it is good to go for WordPress in case of a personal website, lightweight corporate websites etc. where the intent is to share information.
 But for large applications like e-commerce, social network etc. the situation becomes entirely different and in that case, we would need to consider hundreds of factors and most likely need to go with custom web development using backend and front-end tools and frameworks.

-This has a been a guide to the top differences between WordPress vs HTML.
-Here we also discuss the WordPress vs HTML key differences with infographics, and comparison table.
+This has been a guide to the top differences between WordPress vs HTML.
+Here we also discuss the WordPress vs HTML head to head comparison, key differences along with infographics and comparison table.
 You may also have a look at the following articles to learn more –

 - 10 Best Important Reason For Personal Website Creation